researchintegrity/sila-system/README.md

-# RIVIEW: Research Integrity - Virtual Image Examination Workspace
-*Former SILA: A System for Scientific Image Analysis*
+ SILA: A System for Scientific Image Analysis*

 Source codes to reproduce the experimental results of our Nature Scientific Reports paper titled "SILA: a system for scientifc image analysis", available at https://www.nature.com/articles/s41598-022-21535-3.